Metuchen, New Jersey

 Metuchen (/məˈtʌtʃən/ mə-TUTCH-ən) is a suburban borough in Middlesex County in the U.S. state of New Jersey.
 The borough is a commuter town of New York City, located in the heart of the Raritan Valley region within the New York Metropolitan area.
 The borough, along with Edison (which completely surrounds Metuchen), is a regional commercial hub for Central New Jersey.
 The borough is 6 mi northeast of New Brunswick, 17 mi southwest of Newark, 20 mi southwest of Jersey City, and 22 mi southwest of Manhattan.
 As of the 2020 United States census, the borough's population was 15,049, an increase of 1,475 (+10.9%) from the 2010 census count of 13,574, which in turn reflected an increase of 734 (+5.7%) from the 12,840 counted in the 2000 census.

 Metuchen was incorporated as a borough by an act of the New Jersey Legislature on March 20, 1900, from portions of Raritan Township (now known as Edison).
+Metuchen's Main Street won Great American Main Street of the Year in 2023.